 A passing essay is one that is fully developed, exhibits significant thought into the analysis, and contains no grammatical or typing errors.
 The paper should demonstrate 1) familiarity with the content of the material/event, 2) a critical analysis of the experience, 3) the application of a personal perspective, and 4) relevant insights.
 A failing essay is one that lacks analysis and depth.
 Additional criteria is listed on the form.

-All Honors students must complete a Thesis/Project during their senior year.
-The Senior Honors Thesis/Project is the development of an independent, original scholarly or creative topic of interest to the student in the major.
+All Honors students must complete a senior thesis or senior project during their senior year.
+The senior Honors thesis or project is the development of an independent, original scholarly or creative topic of interest to the student in the major.
 It is completed in the student's major field and represents the culminating experience of an undergraduate education.
 The thesis/project is not expected to be graduate-level work, but superior undergraduate performance is expected; the thesis/project demonstrates greater depth and a more thorough understanding of a specific, focused topic in the major field.
-The thesis/project is directed by a faculty member who agrees to work with the Honors student for two semesters or six semester hours of credit.
+The thesis/project is directed by a faculty member who agrees to work with the Honors student for two semesters or a minimum of six semester hours of credit.
 Once the thesis/project is completed and the manuscript is written, the student orally defends his/her thesis.

 If an Honors student has completed the requirements of the Honors Program and plans to graduate in the Honors Program within the next year, the student should complete the Application to Graduate in the Honors Program form online.
 If the student plans to graduate in December, he/she submits this form by September 15; if the student plans to graduate in May, he/she should submit this form by February 15.

 An Honors student is dismissed from the Honors Program when